 While you might be tempted to file as soon as possible, note that property division is based on the date of marriage separation in some states.
 Typically, the court uses a formal date of separation to determine property division and the value of certain assets.

-“If you are expecting a large increase in the value of a major asset upon a certain occasion, be mindful of that when you decide to initiate the divorce,” said Narris.
+“If you are expecting a large increase in the value of a major asset upon a certain occasion, be mindful of that when you decide to initiate the divorce,” Narris said.

 Unlike claiming a child as a tax dependent, claiming head of household is not assignable, said Narris, who went on to explain that individuals either meet the criteria or do not.

-If you’re negotiating who will claim a child as a dependent, said Narris, “you can include a provision that the right to claim the child is dependent on the parent being up to date on their support obligation.”
+If you’re negotiating who will claim a child as a dependent, Narris said, “you can include a provision that the right to claim the child is dependent on the parent being up to date on their support obligation.”

 Clients often neglect to consider how their financial planning can change after a divorce.
-“Your risk aversion may be very different than your former spouse, and you do not need to keep the same investment trajectory you had before the divorce,” said Narris.
+“Your risk aversion may be very different than your former spouse, and you do not need to keep the same investment trajectory you had before the divorce,” Narris said.